Gialina Pizzeria San Francisco Restaurant Review

 Little Meatballs ($9) with tomato sauce and aged provolone.
 Six good sized tender wonders in a ragu tangy sauce with a low key provolone flavor.

-Wild Nettles Pie ($16) with pancetta, mushrooms, red onions, aged provolone.
-This pie has nettles that taste like spinach but frankly blends in with the rest of the ingredients.
-Pancetta is on the extremely fatty side.
+Wild Nettles Pie ($18) with pancetta, mushrooms, red onions, aged provolone.
+This artsy pie has nettles that taste like spinach but frankly blends in with the rest of the ingredients.
+Pancetta is on the extremely fatty side, but worth the artery clogging.

 If you are hardcore, you can order one pizza at a time, so they do not come out at the same time.